Any accommodation in this brochure can be used for a multi-centre holiday, with time spent in one location, and more elsewhere.

 Useful source of information

-Please note that half-term school holidays in France run from 06/02/16 to 05/03/16.
+Please note that half-term school holidays in France run during parts of February and early March.
 Resorts can be particularly busy during this period with more crowded slopes and some queuing at the lifts.
-If you can avoid these periods, not only will you avoid the crowds but you will also pay less for your holiday.
+If you can avoid these periods, not only you will avoid the crowds but you will also pay less for your holiday.

 Where a property is described as being ski/in-ski/out, this is subject to normal snow conditions in that resort at the time and to the individual skier’s ability.

-All our inclusive holidays include a return Standard Eurotunnel crossing with a car with a FREE FlexiPlus upgrade on selected dates giving you not only the complete flexibility to travel on the next available departure (whenever you turn-up) but also dedicated Check-In lane, priority boarding and use of the dedicated lounge facilities with complimentary facilities (cars below 1.85m high only).
+All our inclusive holidays include a return standard Eurotunnel crossing with a car with a FREE FlexiPlus upgrade on selected dates (standard ticket only for UK Feb half term, upgrade available) giving you not only the complete flexibility to travel on the next available departure (whenever you turn-up) but also dedicated check in lane, priority boarding and use of the dedicated lounge facilities with complimentary facilities.
 Some supplements for peak dates apply.

 A separate sleeping area that is normally off of the living room or in the entrance hall, but has generally no door or window.
 Usually with bunk beds.